spchn/uv-k5-firmware-custom-nunu-more-custom-fix/README.md

 * `VOXSen` fixed and improved VOX sensitivity setting from menu.
 Added `VoxDel` - VOX delay setting allowing to set value to `0` for no VOX delay which might be useful for packet radio enthusiasts (APRS etc.).
 * `SqTone` configurable squelch tail tones and 180* phase shift tail when in CTCSS mode

-> [!NOTE]
-> You might be interested in my new open-source project [ESPRI](https://github.com/kamilsss655/ESPRI).

 > [!TIP]
-> Due to recent CHIRP update many custom firmwares (including this one) are not supported and require a custom [uvk5-chirp-driver](https://github.com/kamilsss655/uvk5-chirp-driver).
+> You need to use my fork of the UV-K5 CHIRP driver [uvk5-chirp-driver](https://github.com/ntoivola/uvk5-chirp-driver-nunu/tree/develop) to support the 15 scanlists.

 > [!WARNING]
 > By using the firmware provided, users are responsible for ensuring compliance with all local laws and regulations governing the use of such technology.
 The author of the firmware shall not be held liable for any misuse or unlawful activities conducted by the user.
 It is the user's sole responsibility to use the firmware in a legal and responsible manner.
 By proceeding to use the firmware, users agree to abide by all applicable laws and regulations.
 Please note that this firmware has been created for scientific research purposes only.